Syntax

 The in

-operator can be used to replace the in_array()
+operator can replace the in_array()

 function.
 The comparison is always strict: